edespino/cloudberry-site/docs/sql-stmts/drop-resource-queue.md

 ## Compatibility

-The `DROP RESOURCE QUEUE` statement is a Cloudberry Database extension.
+The `DROP RESOURCE QUEUE` statement is a Apache Cloudberry extension.

 ## See also